-When investing in the Medium Term Notes, the investor takes a credit risk on the Company.
-The applicable Final Terms for a Medium Term Loan will stipulate whether the Medium Term Loan shall be assigned a credit rating.
-Such credit rating reflects the assessment by an independent rating agency regarding of the creditworthiness of the Company with respect to the relevant Medium Term Loan, i.e. its ability to fulfil payment obligations in a timely manner, and may assess the applicable Loan Terms.
+When investing in the Notes, the investor takes a credit risk on the Company.
+The applicable Final Terms for a Loan will stipulate whether the Loan shall be assigned a credit rating.
+Such credit rating reflects the assessment by an independent rating agency regarding of the creditworthiness of the Company with respect to the relevant Loan, i.e. its ability to fulfil payment obligations in a timely manner, and may assess the applicable Loan Terms.
+On 24 June 2019, the credit rating agency Moody's assigned a local and foreign currency long term deposit rating of Baa2 to the Company.
+Moody's has not assigned any credit rating to the Programme or to any Loan issued under the Programme.